-The Bank's base of earning assets has focused on investment-grade bonds and corporate and sovereign debt securities issued by Eurozone member countries and the USA.
-This strategy should remain stable for the next years, given the risk profile of the alternatives and based on the Board of Directors' experience with these specific markets.
+The Bank's base of earning assets has focused on investment-grade bonds and corporate and sovereign debt securities

 BiG's reduced focus on traditional lending is based on the perception of risk levels and return has been inadequate over the past two decades.
 The Board of Directors expects that the Bank's loans/deposits ratio will remain below the market average for the near future.
-In fact, given the high level of indebtedness of Portuguese companies and families, and the growing pressure on the financial sector to generate results, the Board of Directors understands that a change in the current profile of earning assets in favour of an increase in traditional credit continues to be unattractive.
+In fact, given the high level of indebtedness of Portuguese companies and families, and the growing pressure on the financial sector to generate results, the Board of Directors understands that a change in the current profile of earning assets in favor of an increase in traditional credit continues to be unattractive.